jim-finlon/BigramParsing/README.md

 6. “quick blue” 1
 7. “blue hare” 1

-The solution is written in Dot Net Core, and using xUnit for some simple tests.
+The solution is written in C# using Dot Net Core, and using xUnit for some simple tests.
 And is delivered as a Console Application accepting one parameter of a file path to extract text from.
 Under the solution is a folder called "DemoText" that has 3 sample files.

 If running in Visual Studio, change the Debug property of the Console application to set the correct path to the test file you would like to use.
 If a text file is not provided as a parameter to the console application, it will use default text of the first paragraph of the Gettysburg Address.